-There are four aggregations that can be applied when using space aggregation: sum, min, max, and avg.
-Using the above example, let’s say that your hosts are spread across four regions: us-east-1, us-east-2, us-west-1, and us-west-2.
+There are four aggregators that can be applied when using space aggregation: sum, min, max, and avg.
+Using the above example, say that your hosts are spread across four regions: us-east-1, us-east-2, us-west-1, and us-west-2.
 The hosts in each region need to be combined using an aggregator function.
 Using the max aggregator would result in the maximum latency experienced across hosts in each region, while the avg aggregator would yield the average latency per region.

 Datadog supports several different metric types that serve distinct use cases: count, gauge, rate, histogram, and distribution.
+Metric types determine which graphs and functions are available to use with the metric in the app.

-A histogram will report five different values summarizing the submitted values: the average, count, median, 95th percentile, and max.
+A histogram reports five different values summarizing the submitted values: the average, count, median, 95th percentile, and max.
 This produces five different timeseries.
 This metric type is suitable for things like latency, for which it’s not enough to know the average value.
 Histograms allow you to understand how your data was spread out without recording every single data point.

-Metric types also determine which graphs and functions are available to use with the metric in the app.
-Please see the metrics types documentation for more detailed examples of each metric type and submission instructions.
+See the metrics types documentation for more detailed examples of each metric type and submission instructions.